-Next Click Add and insert the FB360 Converter plugin (available for download here).
-To listen to mic playback in binaural stereo, setup plugin as shown:
+16. Next change the output to Virtual Mic.
+To listen to the mic playback in stereo setup the plugin as shown below.

-17. You may now press the record button or press command + r to begin recording audio.
+- 17. The output may be selected depending on the type of audio production.
+Please see the tutorials on the Voyage Audio website and YouTube channel. - 18.
+You may now press the record button or press command + r to begin recording audio.
 Press the space-bar stop and press the space-bar again to playback.